linux-mobile-broadband/ModemManager/README.md

 broadband modems, regardless of the protocol used to communicate with the actual device (Generic AT, vendor-specific AT, QCDM, QMI, MBIM...).

+## Getting Started

+ModemManager uses the meson build system.
+Meson is likely available as a package from your Linux distrubtion, but if not please refer to the [Meson project](https://mesonbuild.com/Quick-guide.html) for installation instructions.
+Once you have Meson installed you'll probably want to install [libmbim](https://gitlab.freedesktop.org/mobile-broadband/libmbim) and [libqmi](https://gitlab.freedesktop.org/mobile-broadband/libqmi) which most modems require.

+After dependencies are installed you can build ModemManager with:

+    $ meson setup build --prefix=/usr --buildtype=release
+    $ ninja -C build

+And after a successful build, install with:

+    $ sudo ninja -C build install

 ## Using

 ModemManager is a system daemon and is not meant to be used directly from